 Sexual consent is an agreement between two or more people for a specific sexual act.
-Consent is needed for all types of sexual activity (like kissing, making out, touching, vaginal sex, and anal sex).
-Consent is needed every time– consenting once is not consent for the future.
+Consent is needed for all types of sexual intimacy/activity (like touching, kissing, oral, vaginal, or anal sex, etc.) Consent is needed every time– consenting once to something does not mean you are also consenting to it in the future.

-Sexual consent is always needed regardless of the type of relationship (a hook up, dating relationship, marriage, or other sexual relationship).
-All sexual partners are responsible for asking for and giving consent.
+Sexual consent is always needed regardless of the type of relationship (a hook up, significant others, marriage, or other sexual relationship).
+All partners are responsible to ask for consent and respecting the answer of their partner.
 Someone who is under the influence of alcohol or other drugs or substances cannot consent to sexual activity.
 Someone who is passed out, sleeping, or unconscious cannot consent to sexual activity.

 Taking the time to better understand sexual consent will help you and your partner(s) have a healthy and enjoyable sex life.
 So let’s break it down into 5 main parts:

 There are laws about the age of sexual consent, meaning how old a person needs to be in order to consent to sex and they vary depending on location (city, state, country, etc. The intent of these laws is to protect minors (people younger than 18 years old) from someone older than them (adults) pressuring or forcing them to do sexual acts.
 In the United States, the legal age of consent is between 16-18 years old, depending on the state.
 In general, this means an adult having sex with someone younger than 16-18 years old is considered sexual assault or rape.
 To learn more about the specific consent laws in your state, visit this website.